 The study also found that participants who had no previous experience with singing bowls demonstrated larger effects than those with some prior familiarity.
 For example, participants aged 40 to 59 who were previously naïve to this type of meditation appeared to benefit the most from the sound meditation demonstrated by significant reductions in physical pain and tension.

 These findings are significant for many reasons.
 The results show promise for a low cost form of stress reduction that is simpler to learn than meditation.
 Tibetan singing bowls are simple to use, and users can expect to feel deep relaxation and inner peace following sound meditation.
 In addition, health and counseling professionals such as nurses and councilors could easily provide sound meditation to patients at a relatively low cost or investment in training.
 Singing bowl meditation could be taught to those professionals and would be simple to provide in many settings to reduce stress and invoke the relaxation response.
 The study also shows hope for reducing stress-related disease in the body through the use of sound meditation.
+In addition, a reduction in stress may have the effect of reducing the appearance of premature aging.

 We are thrilled to see a study that found significant beneficial effects of Tibetan singing bowl meditations on a number of indicators related to well-being.
 We encourage you to try a Tibetan singing bowl for yourself if you are suffering from any stress and tension related symptoms such as anxiety, depression, tension, physical pain, anger, and confusion.